 You just don’t want to put baby in 100% cotton because it will be cold for your baby if you are sweating and it takes too long to dry.
 When they live in the carrier, there will be sweat!

-- Backpack/ diaper bag – a backpack will be much easier to use while hiking with a baby and getting around town than a shoulder bag.
+- Backpack / diaper bag – a backpack will be much easier to use while hiking in Acadia National Park with a baby and getting around town than a shoulder bag.

 Baby and Infant Camping Gear